dailystory/docs/articles/contacts/import.md

 #Import Contacts
 Contacts can easily be bulk imported into DailyStory using DailyStory's Bulk Import tool.
 The only required field to import a contact is an email address.

+> *Important* the email address must be the first column in your CSV file.

-> The Bulk Import tool can load new contacts from text or from a CSV file.
+The Bulk Import tool can load new contacts from text or from a CSV file.

 To find the Bulk Import tool click Accounts > All Contacts: